mirikrupkin/mirikrupkin.github.io/_pages/talks.md

 **2016**

 - **Guest seminar**: Origin of The Ribosome and its Paralyzation by Antibiotics.
 Biological engineering department, MIT.
-- **Oral presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
+- **Talk**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
 Israel Society for Astrobiology and the Origin of Life (ILASOL), 29th annual meeting, Ben-Gurion University, Israel.
-- **Oral presentation**: Avilamycin induces structural changes in rProteins uL16 and CTC that enhance the inhibition of A-site tRNA binding.
+- **Talk**: Avilamycin induces structural changes in rProteins uL16 and CTC that enhance the inhibition of A-site tRNA binding.
 8th Graduate Students Chemistry Symposium, Ben-Gurion University, Israel.
-- **Oral presentation**: The structure of avilamycin bound to the large ribosomal subunit.
+- **Talk**: The structure of avilamycin bound to the large ribosomal subunit.
 Israel Crystallography Association Meeting ICA2016, Tel-Aviv University, Israel.
-- **Poster presentation**: The structure of avilamycin bound to the large ribosomal subunit.
+- **Poster**: The structure of avilamycin bound to the large ribosomal subunit.
 Ribosome Structure and Function EMBO conference, Strasbourg, France.

 **2015**

-- **Oral presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
+- **Talk**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
 Genetics, Genomics and Evolution conference, Tel-Aviv University, Israel.
 **Best Talk Award**.

 **2014**

-- **Poster presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
+- **Poster**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
 The Society for Molecular Biology and Evolution SMBE2014 meeting, San Juan, Puerto Rico.
-- **Poster presentation**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.The RNA society 19th annual meeting, Quebec, Canada.
+- **Poster**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.The RNA society 19th annual meeting, Quebec, Canada.
-- **Poster presentation**:  The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
+- **Poster**:  The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
 Structure and dynamics of RNA interactions - 4th Annual Summer Symposium, Montreal, Canada.

 **2013**

-- **Oral presentation**: The Ribosome’s Origin – The Proto Ribosome.
+- **Talk**: The Ribosome’s Origin – The Proto Ribosome.
 RNA Bioinformatics Structure Function and Regulation workshop, Technion, Israel.
+- **Guest seminar**: The Ribosome’s Origin – The Proto Ribosome.
+School of medicine, Stanford, USA.
+- **Poster**: The Ribosome’s Origin – The Proto Ribosome.
+Ribosomes, Napa, USA.

 **2012**

-- **Oral presentation**: “A vestige of a prebiotic bonding entity is functioning within the contemporary ribosome”.
-Israel Society for Astrobiology and the Origin of Life (ILASOL), 26th annual meeting, Weizmann Institute of Science, Israel.
+- **Talk**: “A vestige of a prebiotic bonding entity is functioning within the contemporary ribosome”.
+Israel Society for Astrobiology and the Origin of Life (ILASOL) annual meeting, Weizmann Institute of Science, Israel.

+**2011**

+- **Poster**: "Mycobacterium Smegmatis Ribosome as A Tool for A Structural Insight into Antibiotics Action on Pathogens".
+ILANIT, Federation of the Israel Societies for Experimental Biology, Eilat, Israel.
+- **Seminar**: "Towards the Determination of the Structure of Mycobacterium smegmatis Ribosome".
+Structural Biology Department, Weizmann Institute of Science, Israel.

+**2010**

+- **Talk**: "Towards the Determination of the Structure of Mycobacterium smegmatis Ribosome”.BCA/CCP4 Summer School in Protein Crystallography, Oxford, UK

 Conferences
 =======